mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 Formulas are used to generate new columns based on different parameters.
 To access the list of formulas, the user start the `Add Column` process and selects the option `From Formula` at the top of the inspector panel.
 Selecting a formula will open a form that users can fill out to determine the values of the new column.

 Depending on the selected formula, different settings will be available.
-More on formulas and specific details for each will be covered on a separate issue.

-Columns generated from formulas will display a formula icon indicator in the column header.
+More on formulas and specific details for each will be covered in a separate issue.Columns generated from formulas will display a formula icon indicator in the column header.

 ---
 Wireframes